ktwrd/kate.pet/README.md

     - php-fpm
     - composer ([see](https://getcomposer.org/download/))

+1. copy `.env.example` to `.env` and replace the proper variable with your own (like `WEB_ROOT` with where you cloned this repo.)
-copy `nginx.conf` to where your nginx configs go (and replace `kate.pet` with whatever domain you wish) and make sure that `fastcgi_pass` is using the correct socket location.
+2. copy `nginx.conf` to where your nginx configs go (and replace `kate.pet` with whatever domain you wish) and make sure that `fastcgi_pass` is using the correct socket location.

-make sure you install dependencies with `composer install`
+3. make sure you install dependencies with `composer install`

 and you should be set :3